Reni Maitua

 Reni Maitua (born 11 June 1982) is a former professional rugby league footballer.
 An Australian and Samoan International representative player, he previously played for the Canterbury-Bankstown Bulldogs, with whom he won the 2004 NRL Premiership.
 Maitua covered a number of positions, known for typically playing on an edge as a backrow forward (second row or lock) or centre, Maitua's skillset saw him play in the halves as well.

 Early life

 Reni Maitua was born in Sydney, New South Wales.
 He attended Daceyville Public School.
 Maitua started playing rugby league as a youngster from the encouragement of his parents, playing for both the Coogee Randwick Wombats, and Kensington United as well as brief stints at La Perouse United, and the Maroubra Lions.
 Maitua then played for South Sydney Juniors which form part of the South Sydney Rabbitohs.
-Maitua is the son of a Samoan father and an Australian mother.
+He also played junior Rugby Union for Clovelly Eagles and Randwick DRUFC.
+Maitua is the son of a Samoan father and an Australian mother of Anglo-Celtic descent.